pydata/xarray/doc/user-guide/data-structures.rst

     arguments for :py:class:`~xarray.Variable`
   * A pandas object or scalar value, which is converted into a ``DataArray``
-  * A 1D array or list, which is interpreted as values for a one dimensional coordinate variable along the same dimension as it's name
+  * A 1D array or list, which is interpreted as values for a one dimensional coordinate variable along the same dimension as its name

 - A dictionary of ``{coord_name: coord}`` where values are of the same form as the list.
 Supplying coordinates as a dictionary allows other coordinates